-The University of Wisconsin Division of Extension will hold its final training November 16 and 17, 2020 for small businesses involved in canning sauces, pickles, or dressings.
+The University of Wisconsin Division of Extension is in the process of rescheduling the final training for 2020 for small businesses involved in canning sauces, pickles, or dressings.
 The Wisconsin Small Business Better Process Control School meets the licensing requirement for small businesses (sales under $25,000 annually) who process and package acid, acidified, or exempt ‘canned’ food products such as jams and jellies, salsas and pickles, and sauces and spreads.
 This training is not designed for manufacturers who co-pack for other companies.
 Operators processing acid or exempt foods should complete this training to meet FDA requirements under the Food Safety Modernization Act (21 CFR 117.4).
 This course also meets the Wisconsin licensing requirement for training for small businesses manufacturing acidified foods (pickles, spreads, dressings, and salsa) under 21 CFR 114.
 Food manufactured under a food processing plant license from the Wisconsin Department of Agriculture, Trade, and Consumer Protection (DATCP) may be sold at any location within the state and across state lines.
 Internet sales are also allowed under a food processing license from DATCP.

 Who should participate.
 Key personnel from small businesses manufacturing jams and jellies, sauces, dressings, spreads and pickled products should attend.
 The training covers the science of safe manufacture of canned foods, will guide processors through the development and approval of a recipe, and will review Good Manufacturing Practices.
 Product labeling and licensing requirements are also covered.
 While focused on meeting Wisconsin and FDA requirements, small business operators from other states are welcome to participate.